COOLTURE

 The City That Works

-But it goes much deeper than architecture.
-Milan is now what very few cities in the world manage to be: a place that is simultaneously functional and beautiful, ambitious and livable, international and deeply, irreducibly itself.
+Milan is now what very few cities manage to be: simultaneously functional and beautiful, ambitious and livable, fiercely international and irreducibly itself.

 The Ultra-Wealthy Are Voting With Their Passports

-The backdrop making this possible is also worth noting: while countries like the UK abolished their non-dom regime, France deliberated expanding wealth taxes, and Switzerland weighed new inheritance taxes, Italy has quietly bucked the growing clampdown on the super-rich.
-CNBC Italy's flat tax of €200,000 on all foreign income — regardless of amount — is one of the most elegant fiscal structures in the world for the globally mobile wealthy.
-It is not just competitive.
-It is philosophical: Italy is telling the world it values people who bring culture, capital, and ambition to its shores.
+While France debates expanding wealth taxes, Switzerland weighs new inheritance levies, and the UK abolished its non-dom regime, Italy has quietly bucked the clampdown on the super-rich.
+CNBC Italy's flat tax of €200,000 on all foreign income is not just competitive policy.
+It is a statement of values: Italy wants people who bring culture, capital, and ambition to its shores.

 Design Week and the New Cultural Currency

-The 2026 edition is particularly charged.
-Prada Frames, the fifth edition of the annual symposium curated by the award-winning Formafantasma studio, takes place at the sacrestia of Santa Maria delle Grazie, home of Leonardo's Last Supper.
-Wallpaper* Titled "In Sight," it explores image-making as a defining element of contemporary culture, where representation often prevails over facts, approaching the image as a cultural, political, and material force.
-Prada Miuccia Prada hosting a symposium about epistemology in a Renaissance chapel.
+Prada Frames, the fifth edition of the symposium curated by Formafantasma, takes place at the sacrestia of Santa Maria delle Grazie, home of Leonardo's Last Supper.
+Wallpaper* Titled "In Sight," it explores image-making as a cultural, political, and material force, examining the tension between the real and the represented as human and machine-generated images grow indistinguishable.
+Prada Miuccia Prada hosting a symposium about epistemology in a Renaissance chapel attributed to Bramante.
 That is what Coolture looks like.

-Nilufar's Grand Hotel transforms hospitality into a collectible design experience, each room curated as a unique narrative blending contemporary creators with artistic expression.
-Bocadolobo In the cloister of the Pinacoteca di Brera, Sara Ricciardi's "Serotonin, The Chemistry of Happiness" deploys huge inflatable volumes to explore the universal link between beauty and happiness for American Express.
-DOMUS Moooi returns with a museum-like exhibition spanning nearly 1,000 sqm designed by Marcel Wanders, marking the brand's twenty-fifth anniversary since its Milan debut.
-NSS Magazine
+Nilufar Grand Hotel transforms hospitality into collectible design experience, each room curated as a unique narrative.
+In the cloister of the Pinacoteca di Brera, Sara Ricciardi's "Serotonin" deploys massive inflatable volumes to explore the link between beauty and happiness.
+Moooi returns with a museum-scale exhibition by Marcel Wanders spanning nearly 1,000 square meters, celebrating the brand's twenty-fifth anniversary.

 The Salone del Mobile is no longer a trade fair.
 It’s next-gen civilization delivering its strongest case.